simon71701/tau3mu-bds/Working/TrainingLogs/Extra_Filter/No_Mix/pu0/5Layers_0.0Dropout/readme.md

-All plots and saved models will be saved here
+All plots and saved models with these parameters will be saved here